 Referral rewards encourage people to share your business and help convince the friends they refer to become your new customers.
 So, they’re a key piece of any referral program.

-Rewards also create social currency for advocates: since their friends can get a deal because they know the advocate, the advocate gets a boost in their reputation.
+They motivate people to share your business with friends, and create social currency for advocates: since their friends can get a deal because they know the advocate, the advocate gets a boost in their reputation.

 And by rewarding the friend being referred, referral incentives create a sense of urgency and help motivate the friend to take action (make a purchase).
 Referred friends also appreciate that a peer sent the incentive!